synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-accordion.md

 - Use only for non-critical information.
 Hiding content can become a potential barrier, making content more challenging to discover.
 - Use “close-others” attribute to keep only one item from the group open at a time, reducing the amount of information displayed at once and therefore reducing the cognitive load on the user.
-- For purely decorative images, ALT-tags should be left empty so that screen readers can bypass them and concentrate on conveying meaningful content.

 ## Related Components